 - Access to depository documents is available during the hours indicated for “all other users”.

 - Government documents users are encouraged to search the online catalog or call the Reference Department (336) 758-4520 to verify that the Wake Forest University Law Library has the materials needed before coming to the library.

-- Please note that this library selects to receive primarily only those materials that support the curricula of our two graduate schools: that is, materials that are legislative, regulatory, or judicial in nature.
+- Please note that this library selects to receive primarily only those materials that support the curricula of our graduate programs: that is, materials that are legislative, regulatory, or judicial in nature.

 - For any other questions regarding the Depository Library Program or hours, please contact the Reference Department at (336) 758-4520.

 About the Depository Collection:

 - We receive approximately 10% of the materials distributed by the U.S. Government Publishing Office as part of the Federal Depository Library Program.

 - Most of the tangible government documents, e.g. print and microform, are located in the Documents area on the 2nd floor and classified by Superintendent of Documents call number; the remainder are integrated by Library of Congress call number throughout the collection.

 - Note that more than 90% of government documents are now distributed in electronic form.
 You can use the Library catalog (to find the URL for the document you select.

 - No materials in this collection circulate.

 The Z. Smith Reynolds Library is also a selective federal government document depository that receives about 42% of GPO materials.

 The Library’s government documents depository collection is coordinated by the government documents librarian, Kate Irwin-Smiler.